-How Life Experiences made me a Successful Sales Development Representative
+How Life Experiences made me a Successful Sales Development Representative.

-On…Poetry, by Jack Carenza
+On…Managing an Antique Shop — by Jack Carenza

 Successful people make connections.
 And when I say that I do not mean from a networking perspective (although that kind of connection is also important).
 Successful people see the connective tissue that runs through their cumulative experiences.
 It is a very easy cop out to say to oneself, “When I was 16 I was a waitress at a barbecue restaurant.
 When I was 20 I was a receptionist at planet fitness.
 Now I am a Sales Development Representative.”
 Rather than view these experiences as separate entities, it is imperative to see the progression and underlying skills that allow an individual to thrive through each.
 By no means is this limited to work experience: it can incorporate athletics, hobbies, arts and personal relationships.
-With that being said, I am happy to introduce my next edition in the miniseries; “How Life Experiences made me a Successful Sales Development Representative.”
+With that being said, I am happy to introduce my new blog miniseries; “How Life Experiences made me a Successful Sales Development Representative.”

 Make sure to check out the demandDrive website and Contact Us to learn more about our services!